Scholarships and Research Grants

 The ASC Scholarship in Cultural Resource Management

 The ASC Scholarship, awarded annually to a first-year graduate student in the CRM master's program, promotes interest in CRM as an academic discipline and a career choice.
 The scholarship, based on academic ability, is administered through the University's scholarship office.
-Four scholarships were awarded during the past fiscal year, to Gilbert Browning, Evan Elliott, Angela Locke and Patricia Paramoure.
+One scholarship of $500 was awarded during the past fiscal year, to Jessica Tudor to support her analysis of archaeological remains from Lake County.

 The David A. Fredrickson Research Grant in Cultural Resources Management